marcthe12/cache/README.md

 ### Additional Methods

 - `Get`: Retrieves a value from the cache by key and returns its TTL.
+It take an out pointer.

 - `GetValue`: Retrieves a value from the cache by key and returns the value and its TTL.